efenglu/protobuf_null/README.md

-# protobuf_null
+# Protobuf Null Examples

-Example Use Cases of Protobuf and Null Value Serialization
+Example use Cases of Protobuf and Null Value Serialization

+These examples are example in my Medium article.